colorfy-software/react-native-gigya-sdk/README.md

 <summary>See steps</summary>
 <br>

-- Add the desired SDK version to your `android/build.gradle`:
+1. Add the desired Gigya SDK version to your `android/build.gradle`:

 ```graddle
 buildscript {